 Friends, colleagues, superstars and statesmen all come together to share memories, express sorrow over the passing of a most beloved American pop auteur

-When you see public condolences from Jon Bon Jovi, Tom Hanks and the Governor of New Jersey all within the span of 24 hours.
+When you see public condolences from Jon Bon Jovi, Tom Hanks and the Governor of New Jersey all within the span of 24 hours, you know we lost a real one.
 But that was Adam Schlesinger for ya.

 In a week already hemorrhaging with COVID-19 related deaths across the country, the music world has been hit particularly hard in the last couple of days with the passings of such renowned figures as avant-disco queen Cristina, jazz patriarch Ellis Marsalis, Jr., the incomparable Alan Merrill, trumpet great Wallace Roney and 90s country favorite Joe Diffie.